Characters: The Legend of Zelda: Majora's Mask

 - Standard Royal Court: The Deku Scrubs in the king's throne room act as one.

-- Tiny Tyrannical Girl: The Deku Princess is a mostly benign example, since she only takes her anger out her father and her servants, once he's crossed the line.
+- Tiny Tyrannical Girl: The Deku Princess is a mostly benign example, since she only takes her anger out on her father and her servants, once he's crossed the line.

 Zubora and GaboraBlacksmiths found in the Mountain Village.
 Zubora is the small man and Gabora is the huge masked guy.

-Other Characters - Great Bay Region
+Characters from the Great Bay region

 The Gerudo PiratesGerudo Pirates who are stationed at Great Bay Coast.
 They want to make a fortune out of the stolen Zora Eggs.

 - Dark Action Girl: Link has to fight a few of them when he's trying to get the eggs back.

 - Dark-Skinned Redhead: Just like in Ocarina Of Time, it's a trait of the Gerudo.

 - Pirate Girl: All of them, since they're Gerudos, and as such they're a One-Gender Race.

 - Smoke Out: How they exit after Link defeats them.